Teacher of Mathematics

 Please return to the site at another time if you do not find any suitable vacancies today.
 We update this site regularly and may have something of interest to you soon.

 This a great time to be joining Impington Village College.
 The Spring of 2016 saw IVC secure an excellent OFSTED report with the International Sixth Form once again recognised for its outstanding provision.
-This was followed by record breaking results in all areas; IB (95% pass rate), A-Level (100% A* -E & 76% A*-C) and GCSE (81% 5A*-C with Progress 8 at +0.8) that have seen IVC firmly established as one of the strongest educational establishments in the region.
-Looking to the future the success achieved in 2016 has allowed IVC to be the lead school in the development of the Morris Educational Trust, which is planned to rapidly expand and develop in 2017 and beyond, ensuring the spread of excellent educational practice for young people in the local area and fantastic professional development opportunities for our staff.
+This was followed by outstanding results in all areas in 2016 and 2017; IB (97% Pass Rate, Average Point score 34), BTEC (100% Pass and 54% Distinction*/Distinction) and GCSE (86% securing Pass in English, 79% securing a pass in Maths and 43% of all grades award at A*/A with Progress 8 at +0.63) that have seen IVC firmly established as one of the strongest educational establishments in the region.
+Looking to the future the success achieved in 2016/17 has allowed IVC to be the lead school in the development of the Morris Educational Trust, which is planned to rapidly expand and develop in 2017 and beyond, ensuring the spread of excellent educational practice for young people in the local area and fantastic professional development opportunities for our staff.

 We have a new and dynamic leadership team, a growing and influential team of Lead Practitioners and Middle Leaders and a Professional Development Programme that is second to none.
 IVC is a place where you will be valued and supported and have the opportunity to achieve success, enjoy your vocation and be invested in to become an outstanding practitioner and/or leader.

 We would encourage you to visit IVC so you can see first-hand what we are all about, and to have the opportunity to discuss the role further.
-Please contact my PA, Amanda Hartwright, for an appointment.
+Please contact my PA, Valerie Hastings, for an appointment.
 I look forward to hearing from you.

 Impington is an exciting place to pursue a career in teaching or supporting students’ learning so that they make outstanding progress.